natejms/njms.ca/_src/posts/modern-js-arrow-functions.md

 data:
   thumbnail: /assets/img/post-thumbnails/modern-js-arrow-functions.png
   caption: An object demonstrating a use case for arrow functions
+  alt_text: An object demonstrating a use case for arrow functions
 ---

 In the past, we would see a lot of this: